afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Description:** R ventral occipital horn <br>
 **Acronym:** RVOH

-* Defined on ventral/inferior portion of last visible coronal slice with occipital horn
+* Best defined in the coronal view at the ventral/inferior portion of the occipital horn (try to choose the last coronal slice in which this feature is visible to ensure point delimits the posterior most margin of the occipital horn possible)
 * If it is hard to see on the coronal view then you can make the first placement using the axial view (make sure the view is on the right side of the brain).
 * Optimize using other views